andres81/Model_of_the_Psyche/case-files/dutch-government-rules-of-engagement/README.md

 The remark that de Hoop is not really "Fries", might be related to the thought that when it fits you, you identify as part of a subgroup in Dutch society, but only to be the politician for a moment.
-It then has nothing to do with racism, instead, mister Derksen, saying mister de Hoop is not really "Fries", treats mister de Hoop as a full member of The Netherlands and its culture, by treating him as Dutch people treat each other: "act normal", "don't pretent do be special", "you are as Dutch as all of us".
+It then has nothing to do with racism, instead, mister Derksen, saying mister de Hoop is not really "Fries", treats mister de Hoop as a full member of The Netherlands and its culture, by treating him as Dutch people treat each other: "act normal", "don't pretend to be special", "you are as Dutch as all of us".
+The thought behind this can be that despite you were adopted from a very young age, you might not identify yourself with your adoptive family, and therefore not identify necessarily with that subgroup, as people from Friesland can be so chauvinistic as can be.
+What about the behavior of people from Friesland, (personal experience of the author, over and over and over...), turning their back to you once they hear you are nót from Friesland...
+Talking about discrimination.